afknapping/diskurs/progress-reports/01-motivation-and-first-steps.md

 First of all, there is no wheel to re-invent here.
 Even if there was innovation to do, it would be contraproductive to onboarding new people onto Urbit.
 People usually want things the way they know them. \[lmk know if there are citations needed here, ~hocdep]

-Though there is an endless plethora of forum software, [Discourse](https://www.discourse.org/) stands out for several reasons, summed up nice on [Discourse's about page](https://www.discourse.org/about):
+Though there is an endless plethora of forum software, [Discourse](https://www.discourse.org/) stands out for several reasons, summed up nicely on [Discourse's about page](https://www.discourse.org/about):

 > Discourse is a from-scratch reboot, an attempt to reimagine what a modern Internet discussion forum should be today, in a world of ubiquitous smartphones, tablets, Facebook, and Twitter.